 Strength plays a vital role

 Older patients who often suffer from depression and dementia can be the ones most affected by surgeries.
-These conditions can complicate the whole procedure, which is why doctors usually try their best to avoid operation in old age.
+These conditions can complicate the whole procedure, which is why doctors usually try their best to avoid operations in old age.
 Hence, they prescribe therapy or some other way of treatment that doesn’t involve an operation.

 Strong effects of drugs

 Certain medications that are given before and after surgeries sometimes cannot be handled by older patients.
-Many experience heartburn, pain and other inconsistent symptoms.
+Many experience heartburn, pain, and other inconsistent symptoms.
 This, in turn, drains out their energy and reduces their quality of life.
-This also becomes one of the main reasons why doctors refuse to operate patients in old age.
+This also becomes one of the main reasons why doctors refuse to operate on patients in old age.